 Never underestimate how attached a community can become to a mural.

-Just to clarify, this is what the beloved mural looked like before I started painting:
+Just to clarify, this is what the beloved public mural looked like before I started painting:

 It’s hard for me to go halfway into the pool.